Nexmo/nexmo-developer/_documentation/stitch/in-app-voice/ncco-guide.md

 The new or existing application should be used to generate a user JWT that your user will use to login to one of the Stitch SDKs.
 For more info about creating a JWT and associating with a user or application.
 See the first [In-App Messaging quickstart](/stitch/in-app-messaging/guides/simple-conversation)

-When you use one of the Nexmo Stitch SDKs to make a PSTN call, you'll pass in the phone number in [E.164](https://en.wikipedia.org/wiki/E.164) format you want to call as an argument to that SDK's `callPhone()` method.
+When you use one of the Nexmo Stitch SDKs to make a PSTN call, you can pass in the phone number in [E.164](https://en.wikipedia.org/wiki/E.164) format you want to call as an argument to that SDK's `callPhone()` method.
+However, you are not required to pass in only phone numbers.
+If you prefer, you can pass in any string such as a user ID or name.
 Then the Stitch API will make a request to your answer URL `https://example.com/answer` with the following parameters:

 ```
-?from=demo
+?from_user=demo
 &to=14155550100\
 &conversation_uuid=CON-4e977dab-2abc-42b5-bf64-d468d4763e54\
 &uuid=NONE
 ```

-We can use the `to` parameter to dynamically tell Nexmo which phone number to call.
-The `from` parameter is the name of the Stitch user that initiated the call.
+The `to` parameter will contain the string or phone number you passed into the SDK's `callPhone` method.
+This parameter can be used to dynamically tell Nexmo which phone number to call.
+If you choose to pass in a string other than a phone number, such as a user ID or name, you can use that reference to look up that user's phone number instead.
+The `from_user` parameter is the name of the Stitch user that initiated the call.
 The `conversation_uuid` is the ID of the conversation that is created for the IP and PSTN user for this call.
 The `UUID` parameter does not apply to this guide.

 ## Setting up the answer and event URLs